What 5-MeO-DMT Is

 Why do people scream or cry during 5-MeO-DMT sessions?+

 Vocalisations during 5-MeO-DMT are common and reflect the somatic and emotional intensity of complete ego dissolution.
-The loss of ordinary self-control is total — the normal suppression of sounds and physical expression dissolves along with everything else.
+The loss of ordinary self-control is total, the normal suppression of sounds and physical expression dissolves along with everything else.
 Screaming, sobbing, laughing, and other vocalisations are not signs of pathology or a “bad experience” (though difficult experiences certainly occur); they are common features of the somatic release that often accompanies this magnitude of altered state.
 People who are informed about this in advance and who understand it as a normal feature of the experience tend to navigate it with greater equanimity than those who encounter it as a surprise.

 How do I find a safe 5-MeO-DMT facilitator?+

 The 5-MeO-DMT ceremonial scene has grown faster than quality control has.
-There have been documented deaths associated with 5-MeO-DMT sessions facilitated by untrained practitioners — primarily due to MAOI interactions (combining with ayahuasca or Syrian rue), inadequate screening, and physical mismanagement during the experience.
+There have been documented deaths associated with 5-MeO-DMT sessions facilitated by untrained practitioners, primarily due to MAOI interactions (combining with ayahuasca or Syrian rue), inadequate screening, and physical mismanagement during the experience.
 Minimum standards to look for in any facilitator: they work exclusively with synthetic 5-MeO-DMT or clearly traceable plant-source material (not wild-caught toad); they conduct thorough screening including medication review (with specific screening for MAOIs, SSRIs, and cardiovascular medication); they have a protocol for physical management and safety during the session; they offer structured integration support before and after; and they can describe their training and experience specifically, not generically.
 The 5-MeO-DMT Research Association (5-MeO-DMTRA) has published practitioner guidelines.
-See our Facilitation page.

 Is 5-MeO-DMT the most powerful psychedelic?+

-In terms of the totality of ego dissolution and the obliteration of ordinary experiential content, 5-MeO-DMT is widely described by those experienced with multiple psychedelics as the most intense — not in the sense of more complex content (ibogaine and high-dose psilocybin produce richer narrative content), but in the sense of complete dissolution into undifferentiated awareness.
+In terms of the totality of ego dissolution and the obliteration of ordinary experiential content, 5-MeO-DMT is widely described by those experienced with multiple psychedelics as the most intense, not in the sense of more complex content (ibogaine and high-dose psilocybin produce richer narrative content), but in the sense of complete dissolution into undifferentiated awareness.
 Potency by weight is extraordinarily high: active doses are in the milligram range, similar to LSD.
 However, comparisons of “power” between psychedelics are not particularly useful as a guide to which is appropriate for a given person or intention.
 The experience of ibogaine, ayahuasca, or high-dose psilocybin can be equally or more challenging depending on the individual and context.